 The international nature of the school also brings a cosmopolitan outlook.

-Another USP of this school is their brand new initiative called Sport and Wellbeing – the brain-child of Director of Sport, Mrs Hughes.
+Another USP of this school is their initiative called Sport and Wellbeing – the brain-child of Director of Sport, Mrs Hughes.

 Basically every single week, each year group has an afternoon – in addition to the PE already on the curriculum – where they can enjoy a physical or wellbeing activity of their own choosing.
 I’m talking Outdoor Adventure (on that zip-wire!), Team Sports, Welly Walks or even Yoga, Fun Choir or Climbing Wall (the list goes on).

-I hate to gush when I do school reviews, but I’m going to come clean now and say I’m a massive advocate of this scheme.
+I hate to gush when I do school reviews, but I am a massive advocate of this scheme.
 In my years as a journalist I championed the This Girl Can campaign and am painfully aware of the huge drop off in physical activity in girls when they enter Secondary School.

 This is not about being super sporty – just healthy and happy.
 In the UK a mere eight per cent of girls aged between 11 and 18 get enough physical activity – exactly half the figure for boys.
 I know, shocking, right?
 So, yup, well done KC (I’ll leave it there, but will have to write a separate piece on this me thinks).